 Whether in the air or on the ground, the locks on the bathroom stalls and doors encounter a lot of people.
 Even when a bathroom is frequently cleaned, these little pieces of hardware are often overlooked.

-How Airlines and Airports Can Keep Airport Facilities Cleaner and Healthier
+Keep Airport Facilities Cleaner and Healthier

 The FAA does not regulate how often or how thoroughly airlines and airports have to be cleaned.
 That means many of these places focus on removing trash and wiping down surfaces to give them a neat appearance — but you’re left to wonder what germs previous flyers have left behind.